teachingaway/teachingaway.github.io/pages/design-patent-for-user-interface.md

 Samsung was making a simple argument: the Galaxy tab doesn’t copy Apple’s ‘889 design patent, its just using public-domain design elements like the prior art like the  a rectangle with rounded corners found in the 1994 "Fiddler" tablet.

 **Infringement Consequences**.
 The penalties for *design* patent infringement are large, and often larger than the damages in a comparable *utility* patent case.
 This is because design patent damages are not "apportioned."
 In utility patent cases, [damages](http://www.law.cornell.edu/uscode/text/35/284) are awarded in proportion to the extent that the infringing feature drove the defendant’s profits.
 But for design patent infringement, there is no such reduction.
-Instead, the plaintiff is awarded the infringer’s “*[total profi*t](http://www.law.cornell.edu/uscode/text/35/289).”
+Instead, the plaintiff is awarded the infringer’s “[total profit](http://www.law.cornell.edu/uscode/text/35/289).”

 The design patent owner may also be awarded an "injunction" – a court order forbidding the defendant from selling any products that use the plaintiff’s patented design.

 ## Design Patent Drawings

 The drawings are the heart of a design patent.
 They define the design that is being protected.

-In design patent drawings, the difference between solid lines and dashed lines is critical. *Solid lines *identify the parts of the design that are actually protected by the patent. *Dashed lines* are used to show context or environment.
+The difference between solid lines and dashed lines in these drawings is critical. *Solid lines* identify the parts of the design that are actually protected by the patent. *Dashed lines* show context or environment.

 Solid lines represent protected design elements, but the more solid lines in a drawing, the narrower the protection it affords.
 This is a counterintuitive concept and merits some explanation.
 More solid lines in a design patent drawing generates narrower protection because an infringing product must incorporate each element shown in solid lines, not just some of them.

 Compare the "patent" drawing in the upper left to the “product in the upper-right.
 The patent shows a square and a triangle in solid lines.
 Since the product doesn’t have a triangle, its not infringing the patent.